khill42/OSC_IntroHPC/_episodes/02-bash2.md

 ~~~
 {: .bash}

-Check that we've moved to the right place by running `pwd` and `ls -F`
+Check that we've moved to the right place by running `pwd` and `ls`

 If we want to move up one level from the data directory, we could use `cd ..`.
 But
 there is another way to move to any directory, regardless of your